wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/django.rst

   allows removing them in a backwards compatible manner
 - `django-migration-linter`_ - detect backward incompatible migrations for
   your django project
+- `django-safe-migrations`_ - detect unsafe Django migrations and warns about operations that could cause downtime, lock tables, or cause data loss in production environments.
 - `zero-downtime-migrations`_ - apply ``django`` migrations on PostgreSql
   without long locks on tables